purdue-cap/pldi-2020-artifacts/ReadMe.md

     ```bash
     docker start -ia evaluation
     ```

+    - __Optional:__ If you have abundant computing resources, i.e. running the image on a large server, since by default docker uses as much resource as its host may provide, you may want to limit resource uses of the running container.
+You can do this by supplying some extra options when executing `docker run`.
+For example to limit the container to use 4 cores and 128 GB memory:

+        ```bash
+        docker run -it --name evaluation --memory 128g --cpus 4 chaserhkj/dryadsynth
+        ```

+        See _Unsupported Claims_ section below for more details about the original experiment environment

 4. Once you are in, we could do some basic testings to ensure everything works.
 For example we could use our test script to run `DryadSynth` on all `CLIA` benchmarks